 The institutionalization of the 1946 remarriage celebrations, a new doctrine of reincarnation, and the biblical justification and explanation for these beliefs within the Peace Mission press turned Sweet Angel into the principal power within the group.
 It was a power the scope of which contemporary press accounts about her failed to see.
 It was also a power that Jim Jones, in his two-decade-long attempt to have his own wife replace her as the new and true Mother Divine, consistently ignored and misjudged.
 This miscalculation would lead to the ultimate frustration of Jones’ carefully laid plans to take over leadership of the Peace Mission movement.

 When Jim Jones offered himself as the second Father Divine – to succeed a man who was still living – he was accompanied by his wife of nine years, Marceline Baldwin Jones.
 Unlike either of the previous Mother Divines, Marceline Jones had not been born of either enslaved African parentage or while yet still a little girl enthralled by an enigmatic cult leader some 3000 miles away.
-Also unlike young Edna Rose, the young Marcie Baldwin had happily worshiped the normative Christian God throughout her childhood and youth.
+Also unlike young Edna Rose, the young Marcie Baldwin had happily worshipped the normative Christian God throughout her childhood and youth.

 Mrs. Jim Jones was slim, tall and blonde, visually much more like the Mother Divine in the second body, Sweet Angel.
 Although Edna Rose and Marceline were in similarly-themed new religious movements headed by similarly-thinking husbands and were only two years apart in age, the two women had many differences.